China, US discuss economic coordination in trade meeting

 China's Ministry of Commerce says U.S. and Chinese trade envoys have discussed strengthening coordination of economic policies

-BEIJING -- U.S. and Chinese trade envoys discussed strengthening coordination of their government’s economic policies during a phone meeting Tuesday, the Ministry of Commerce announced.
+BEIJING -- U.S. and Chinese trade envoys discussed strengthening coordination of their countries' economic policies during a phone meeting Tuesday, the Ministry of Commerce announced.

 The announcement gave no details of the meeting held as part of the “Phase 1” truce aimed at ending a tariff war between the two biggest global economies that has disrupted worldwide trade.